nphirning/Crazy-Cool/README.md

 ## Sample

-I've provided a sample of the output in the top-level file called (surprise!) `sample.cl`.
-This is 200 classes of COOL code.
+I've provided a sample of the output in the file `sample.cl`.
+This contains 500 classes and over 100k lines of COOL code, with words drawn from Google's 10k word corpus.
 Enjoy!